aniskoubaa/gaitech_doc/sphinx-doc/source/turtlebot/turtlebot-first-tests.rst

 This command will start the Kobuki base of the Turtlebot.
 You should hear a sound when it is turned on.

-.. seealso:: For me details about Turtlebot bring up refer to `Turtlebot Bringup in ROS Wiki <http://wiki.ros.org/turtlebot_bringup/Tutorials/indigo/TurtleBot%20Bringup>`_.
+.. seealso:: For more details about Turtlebot bring up refer to `Turtlebot Bringup in ROS Wiki <http://wiki.ros.org/turtlebot_bringup/Tutorials/indigo/TurtleBot%20Bringup>`_.

 Testing the bumper sensor